Co-Curricular Enrichment Program

 English

-Who does not want to learn how to design and control a robot?
+The goal is to participate in the German final of the World Robot Olympiad!
 With LEGO® BOOST we learn to build multifunctional models with motors and sensors using step-by-step building instructions and to bring them to life with simple, age-appropriate programming commands.

 platanus-ag-rockband